-2 Kings 25:1-21 King Zedekiah of Judah rebels in 589BC and Jerusalem is beseiged for over a year and a half by King Nebuchadnezzar.
-Eventually the walls are breached in July 587BC, Zedekiah is captured, and is taken to Babylon (see 10 on Map 60).
+2 Kings 25:1-21 King Zedekiah of Judah rebels in 589BC and Jerusalem is besieged for over a year and a half by King Nebuchadnezzar.
+For several months, the new king of Egypt, Pharoah Hophra, comes to the aid of Israel (see Jeremiah 37:6-8 & 44:30); but eventually the walls are breached in July 587BC, Zedekiah is captured, and is taken to Babylon (see 10 on Map 60).

 Jerusalem and the southern kingdom of Judah fall in 587BC.

 Lions on the Ishtar Gate of Babylon at the Pergamon Museum, Berlin (Bontenbal)